omec-project/upf/docs/INSTALL.md

 ### Simulation mode

 UPF has a simulation mode that enables testing the pipeline on a single machine, without the need for external interfaces.
+Instructions to enable simulation mode are provided in the [Installation: Simulation mode](#installation-sim-mode) section.

 > Note: This mode does not support multiple workers currently.